kaylanhua/cs262/design1/experimentation/engineering.md

 ## useful commands
 - netstat -an, which will show the current state of all sockets
 - ipconfig getifaddr en0 to get ip addr
+- [run from the experimentation folder to generate proto files] python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. ./messages.proto

 ## tech debt
+- [ ] get rid of the extra functions in proto file
+- [ ] testing two clients at once (i.e. that the server is multithreading correctly)
+- [ ] comment all the code well

+## engineering decisions to expand on
+- [ ] created a conda environment to install all requisite packages in
+- [ ] why we used polling in grpc
+- [ ] the operation codes
+- [ ] using percentage signs and piping
+- [ ] how we wrote the test code
+- [ ] user experience tweaks
+- [ ] functions shared between implementations (tradeoff between ease of code changes and the abstraction needed for functions to be used in multiple settings)